Bone Marrow Transplantation vs Standard of Care in Patients With Severe Sickle Cell Disease (BMT CTN 1503)

 - Clinically significant neurologic event (stroke) or any neurological deficit lasting > 24 hours;

-- Three or more pain crises per year in the 2-year period preceding referral(required intravenous pain management in the outpatient or inpatient hospital setting)
+- Three or more pain crises per year in the 2-year period preceding enrollment(required intravenous pain management in the outpatient or inpatient hospital setting).
+Clinical documentation of pain management in the inpatient or outpatient setting is required.

-- Administration of regular RBC transfusion therapy, defined as receiving 8 or more transfusions per year for ≥ 1 year to prevent vaso-occlusive clinical complications (i.e. pain, stroke, and acute chest syndrome)
+- Administration of regular RBC transfusion therapy, defined as receiving 8 or more transfusion events per year (in the 12 months before enrollment) to prevent vaso-occlusive clinical complications (i.e. pain, stroke, and acute chest syndrome)

 - An echocardiographic finding of tricuspid valve regurgitant jet (TRJ) velocity ≥2.7 m/sec.